cilium/cilium/Documentation/bpf/debug_and_test.rst

-Both tracepoint classes can also be inspected with a BPF program itself attached to one or more tracepoints, collecting further information in a map or punting such events to a user space collector through the ``bpf_perf_event_output()`` helper, for example.
+Both tracepoint classes can also be inspected with a BPF program itself attached to one or more tracepoints, collecting further information in a map or putting such events to a user space collector through the ``bpf_perf_event_output()`` helper, for example.

 Tracing pipe